Marketing Insights

 Lightsped

-For me it’s the best option for caching, optimising javascript and css but use one of the other options above to get the best speed results for your images.
+For me it’s the best option for caching, optimising javascript and css but I’d recommend using one of the other options above to get the best speed results for your images.

 Arguments against Webp and conclusion

-I find this a bit of a joke really, Microsoft IE from 2012 doesn’t support Webp.
-12 years old, hmm, I wonder what percetnage is out there and if we really care for that .00001% of users enough to not have a fully optimised site.
-Squarespace you keep on supporting that format with your site-builder from the early 2000s.
+I find this a bit of a joke really, Microsoft IE prior to 2012 doesn’t support Webp.
+12 years ago, I wonder what percentage of use is still out there and if we really care for that .00001% of users aren’t supported.
+Is it enough to not have a fully optimised site, doubt it.
+SquareSpace you keep on supporting that format with your site-builder from the early 2000s.
+I acknowledge it’s seen many different upgrades in the time but obviously not as much to it’s image optimisation area.

 While you might be reading this and say well really what does it matter, Jase, most users don’t care.
 It’s about the design, the look, the feel, the functionality.
 It’s about getting a client to do something and influencing them through the psychology of content strategy.
 What does it matter if the site is 1 second longer.
 Well that’s a second longer than your competitor and accumulated over the entire site will damage your performance scores.
 You should care, you should always strive for best practice and to have the most performant site possible.
 If your site takes longer to load you don’t even get to your beautiful design.